 In April of 2017, I was diagnosed with Amyloidosis, a rare and deadly bone marrow disorder that causes a buildup of abnormal protein in vital organs, eventually leading to organ failure.
 I successfully underwent treatment at the Mayo Clinic, and thanks in large part to my early diagnosis I am in complete remission.

-Today, I am living in Boston, preparing to apply to medical school in June 2018 (for admission Fall 2019).
+Today, I am living in Boston, preparing to apply to medical school.
 I maintain my focus on becoming a doctor.
 What type of doctor, though, seems to be more fluid given my recent life experience.
 In addition, I am a research associate at Harvard Medical School in the Brugge Lab investigating breast cancer.
 In my spare time, I am an assistant coach for the Bantam A ice hockey team at the Cambridge Youth Hockey Club.
 I feel great, and am thankful for being disease-free.

 Importantly, as a result of my experience and the need to give back, I founded Mackenzie’s Mission to make a difference in the fight against Amyloidosis.
 I invite you to sign up below and follow my journey.